oulongheng09/Emergency_App/README.md

 This project demonstrates full-stack mobile application development using Flutter and NestJS.
 It includes user authentication, API integration, geolocation, responsive UI design, emergency workflow handling, media integration, and structured modular architecture.
 The system is suitable as a practical academic project because it combines real-world usability with modern software engineering practices.

+## License

+This project is intended for academic and educational purposes only.